-Non-communicable diseases - such as cancer, cardiovascular or respiratory diseases - represent the leading cause of premature death in the EU and contribute to considerable social and economic costs.
-In light of the European Commission President's commitment to reducing cancer across the EU (Political Guidelines for the next European Commission 2019-2024, July 2019), the Croatian Presidency should play a leading role in encouraging preventive actions in the fight against cancer and other non-communicable diseases by working on prevention policies and stimulating product innovation.
+Non-communicableNon-communicable diseases - such as cancer, cardiovascular or respiratory diseases - represent the leading cause of premature death in the EU and contribute to considerable social and economic costs.
+In light of the European Commission President's commitment to reducing cancer across the EU (Political Guidelines for the next European Commission 2019-2024, July 2019), the European Parliament should play a leading role in encouraging preventive actions in the fight against cancer and other non-communicable diseases by working on prevention policies.